Applying for citizenship can be a long and expensive process. Often, the costs can vary based on your own unique circumstances.

 You must submit all of this evidence in its original language.
 You must also provide an English translation if applicable.

 In certain situations, you will have to submit multiple copies of these documents.

 Other Cost Considerations

 Regardless of whether you are a legal permanent resident or not, factors like a criminal history or a negative immigration history can make the process much more complex, and therefore more expensive.

-An experienced immigration attorney is familiar with the system.
-They can help you avoid timely delays and potential errors that may lead to a rejected application.
+Because immigration attorneys are familiar with the system, they can help you avoid costly delays and potential errors that may lead to a rejected application.

 Put another way, hiring an attorney to do it right the first time can save you from the repeated expenses of messing it up on your own.

 While becoming a naturalized citizen can be a rewarding experience, the process of naturalization is both expensive and riddled with complexity.